| Courses & Credits

 Join the hundreds of Carolina students who have studied abroad at the National University of Singapore, an elite institution that is one of UNC-Chapel Hill’s strategic partners!
 Students will learn and live at NUS’s main Kent Ridge Campus in southwest Singapore.
 NUS and UNC have a very active exchange partnership, and a lively student/alumni group has formed to help and welcome UNC students to NUS and NUS students to UNC!

 Be a part of this innovative new program in cooperation with one of the world's leading universities.
-Pursue a joint UNC-NUS undergraduate degree in Biology, Economics, English Literature, Geography, Global Studies, History, or Political Science.
+Pursue a joint UNC-NUS undergraduate degree in Economics, English Literature, Geography, Global Studies, History, or Political Science.

 The joint program is believed to be a first at the undergraduate level outside of a professional school setting among UNC's U.S. peer campuses.
 Students will apply for the program after being admitted to either university.
 Eligible UNC undergraduates in the College of Arts and Sciences can take two to four semesters of classes at NUS and earn diplomas from both universities.
 NUS students can study in Chapel Hill and also receive a degree from both campuses.
 Please note that students may NOT double major on this program.